tjandrayana/proctors-aut/README.md

 - Create a directory named it as "files" inside the proctor-aut
 - Put the CSV File named it as "input.csv"
 - Set the worker with you need
+- Set the command that you want to executed
 - Run the service with this command
 ```
     go run proctor-aut.go
 ```